Updated: August 1, 2014

 This China-made service has been compared to Facebook, since, like Line, because of the way it mixes a range of social network-like features with messaging.
 WeChat signed up football Lionel Messi as it bids to become popular beyond simply China and Asia.

-So what do you get from this free app?
-All the usual messaging features — multimedia/group chat/push-to-talk voice messages — alongside voice/video calls and opt-in accounts from brands.
+WeChat includes ll the usual messaging features — multimedia/group chat/push-to-talk voice messages — alongside voice/video calls and opt-in accounts from brands, and some integrated services.
 WeChat includes discovery features, which are becoming popular ways to meet new people (i.e. date), perhaps in a crowded bar.

 Cons: Some stigma and concerns from being a Chinese service, while it is not yet widely used in the West.

 Verdict: Another good option if you want more than just bare-bones messaging.

 Another free chat app from Asia — this time Korea — Kakao Talk is an interesting, multimedia-focused service, but it doesn’t have a large number of overseas-based users.

 Kakao Talk offers the best selection of games on a messaging app, in our opinion, and includes all the usual chat features — group chats/multimedia — and supports voice and video calling between users.
 There are also other Kakao apps and clients for the PC and Mac, while Kakao has an Android launcher that is only available in Korea at this moment.